TacticalMetaphysics/Lisien/lisien/design.rst

 A keyframe is, conceptually, not much different from a traditional save file; it describes the complete state of the game world at a given time.
 Only the very first keyframe in a given playthrough is truly necessary.
-The remainder exist only to make time travel performant; they are completely redundant, and can be deleted if they become inconvenient.
+The remainder exist only to make time travel performant.
+It is safe to delete them if they become inconvenient.

 Every time something happens in the simulation, it creates a fact at a given time.
 These are the ground truth of what happened during this